-You’ve found yourself trying to figure out how to migrate data from MongoDB into Snowflake.
+You’re trying to figure out how to move data from MongoDB into Snowflake.
 Great!
-Let’s get started.
+Let's get started.

 Before anything else, you first need to understand the given use case, and why this body of work is important to fulfilling business objectives.
 This is important so the solution you come up with both fulfills the requirements and adheres to your organization’s larger data strategy.